uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_management.md

 ## How Do I Find and Accept an Invitation From a Group?

 1. [Get onto the Globus Web App](./globus_individual_tutorial.md#how-do-i-get-onto-the-globus-web-app).
-1. Be sure the "MY GROUPS" checkbox is checked.
+1. Be sure the "MY GROUPS" Checkbox is checked.
 When checked, you should see any pending invitations in the list of groups.

     ![Pending invitation for group in the Groups page with the my groups checkbox checked.](./images/gg-accept-group/001-pending.png)